New Study (2024): Women Farmers in Nigeria

 Women Farmers Forward

-This study not only has provided direction on how we can advance the role of women in farming but offers an opportunity to raise awareness within the wider vegetable sector about gender in agriculture.
+This ongoing study is not only providing direction on how we can advance the role of women in farming but offers an opportunity to raise awareness within the wider vegetable sector about gender in agriculture.